munificent/craftinginterpreters/book/jumping-back-and-forth.md

 That's our `while` statement.
-It contains two jumps -- a conditional forward one to escape the loop when the condition is not met, and an unconditional loop backwards after we have executed the body.
+It contains two jumps -- a conditional forward one to escape the loop when the condition is not met, and an unconditional loop backward after we have executed the body.
 The flow looks like this:

 <img src="image/jumping-back-and-forth/while.png" alt="Flowchart of the compiled bytecode of a while statement." />